How to freeze ground beef along with tips for browning and defrosting to help you prepare delicious recipes for your family's Weekly Meal Plan.

 - Continue to do this until the meat is defrosted and ready to use for your recipe.
 Never, ever use hot water!
 Hot water can cause the outer layer of the food to heat up to temperature where harmful bacteria can grow.

 How to Brown Ground Beef

-Don’t Forget to Drain the Ground Beef
+How to Drain Ground Beef

-Ground beef releases water when you cook it, so don't forget to drain the beef after it is browned completely.
+- Ground beef releases water when you cook it, so don't forget to drain the beef after it is browned completely.

 The ground beef is now ready to be added to any one of these yummy recipes:

 This recipe has been updated since it first appeared in 2016 with new photos and new cooking tips.
 I hope you enjoy the updates as much as I enjoyed working on them!